orionrobots/orionrobots.github.io/_posts/2019-09-10-about-eevblog.md

 ---
+author: Danny Staple
+category: null
+date: '2019-09-10'
+description: My view and review of the EevBlog
 layout: post
+tags:
+- youtubers
+- robot news
+- electronics
-title: "About The Eevblog"
+title: About The Eevblog
-description: "My view and review  of the EevBlog"
-category:
-author: Danny Staple
-tags: [youtubers, robot news, electronics]
 ---
 The [EevBlog](//youtube.com/eevblog), aka the Electronics engineering video blog is a Video blog about electronics engineering.
 That is, a Youtube channel with original content that is intended for people who like to dabble with all thinks electronics.